 Measurable marketing involves focusing your time and money on tactics that generate revenue as opposed to those that generate business – at least early on.
 Take for instance Facebook Messenger, one of the fastest-growing marketing platforms on the planet.
 It provides a powerful and personal avenue for B2C connections, thanks to the 47% of active Facebook users who access this platform on their mobile phones.
 Including this and related strategies in your marketing plan is an affordable way to track the impact of your marketing efforts while creating an avenue for both revenue generation and organic business growth.

 Because your cash reserves are limited, you want to use your funds for campaigns that generate actionable data, which you can use to improve your future marketing campaigns.

 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 3. Take advantage of tax deductions and exemptions.

-In addition to the IRS website, the Small Business Administration (SBA) provides information on tax deductions and exemptions that may apply to your business.
-Your tax or financial advisor can also help identify opportunities for savings, so make sure there’s at least one person on your team keeping tabs on all business expenses and reporting the same as deductions on your returns, helping you save significant sums of cash for your business.
+In addition to the IRS website, the U.S. Small Business Administration provides information on tax deductions and exemptions that may apply to your business.
+Your tax or financial advisor can also help you identify opportunities for savings, so make sure there’s at least one person on your team keeping tabs on all business expenses and reporting the same as the deductions on your returns, helping you save significant sums of cash for your business.